echronos/echronos/components/task/docs.md

 It is possible for the overall system to arrive in a state where all tasks are in the blocked state[^blocked_state].
 In this situation, there is no current task and the system enters an idle mode.
-When the system is in idle mode, interrupts may still occur and interrupt handlers are still processed.
+[[#has_interrupts]]When the system is in idle mode, interrupts may still occur and interrupt handlers are still processed.
 Tasks may become runnable again when an interrupt handler unblocks a task via an interrupt event (see [Interrupt Events]).
-If the platform supports it, the RTOS places the hardware into a low-power state while the system is idle.
+[[/has_interrupts]]If the platform supports it, the RTOS places the hardware into a low-power state while the system is idle.

 [^blocked_state]: In a system designed to operate with low power consumption, it is desirable for this to be the case most of the time.